Training for high risk work (HRW) licences is undertaken by registered training organisations (RTOs).

 Each party must remain informed of the others' process and ensure there are no gaps so that every trainee assessed as competent receives their licence and a valid statement of attainment.

-The Conditions of accreditation document for assessors for high risk work classes (PDF, 628.36 KB) has been amended to support this approach.
+The conditions of accreditation document for assessors for high risk work classes (PDF, 0.47 MB) has been amended to support this approach.
 The assessor is required to:

 - obtain written evidence and advice from the RTO that an applicant is deemed ready for assessment